3D Printing

 Printing Policy

-1. Priority is given to students, teachers, staff and alumni of Polytechnique Montréal (on a first come, first served basis).
+- Reserved for students, professors and staff members of Polytechnique Montréal (on a first come, first served basis).

 Terms

-2. Library staff will contact the user within 1-2 working days to obtain and to confirm the necessary details about the printing project or request changes.
-The approximate weight and costs will be communicated prior to printing.
+- Library staff will contact the user within 1-2 working days to obtain and to confirm the necessary details about the printing project or request changes.
+The weight and costs will be communicated prior to printing.

-4. When the printing is complete, library staff will inform the user of the final cost of the object.
-This can then be claimed at the Circulation Desk after payment of the printing cost.
+- When the printing is complete, library staff will inform the user that the object can be claimed at the Circulation Desk.

 Cost